wyderkat/css-on-diet--grunt/README.md

 # grunt-cssondiet

-> Easy and fast CSS preprocessor
+> GruntJS plugin which compiles [CSS-On-Diet](http://cofoh.com/css-on-diet) files to CSS.

-## Getting Started
+## Standard Grunt info-section

 This plugin requires Grunt `~0.4.5`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: